thomasvs12/SAP/README.md

 ## Prerequisites

-To be able to run this application, you need Java JDK 1.8 and Maven.
+To be able to run this application, you need Java JDK 1.7 (or higher) and Maven.

 ## Installation